 There's some cliche about statistics, often attributed to Mark Twain.
 Those in the know will confidently state that Twain was quoting British prime minister Benjamin Disraeli.
 Further investigation (here, here, and here) reveals that Disraeli was likely not the original source either.
 Seems a fitting conclusion.

-The point of citing data in your content is to bolster the credibility and authority of your brand.
+The point of citing data in your content marketing is to bolster the credibility and authority of your brand.
 So take the time to do it in a way that helps achieve that goal—and doesn't undermine it.

 This article was originally published in May 2022.
 The most recent update was in June 2023.